James Herbert Veitch: Hortus Veitchii

-In 1906 Veitch, assisted by various members of his family, prepared for private distribution, under the title of Hortus Veitchii.
-It is a sumptuous history of the firm and its collectors, illustrated with portraits.
+In 1906 Veitch, assisted by various members of his family, prepared for private distribution, under the title of Hortus Veitchii, a sumptuous history of the firm and its collectors, illustrated with portraits.
 The botanical nomenclature was revised by George Nicholson, curator of the Royal Botanic Gardens, Kew.

 This book was a study of the history of the botanical plant collecting explorers and hybridists, working for the nurseries of Robert Veitch and Son, Exeter and James Veitch and Sons, Chelsea during the period of 1840 to 1906.
 The book detailed the 1500 plants the business had introduced and their origins and the lengths its collectors went to secure them (the Veitch nurseries were the first to employ professional plant-hunters).
 The limited edition volumes were not for general consumption but gifts to libraries, universities, botanists and prestigious customers.
 Copies of the 1906 edition are now extremely rare and achieve prices of up to £1000.

 In 2006, Exeter horticulturist Caradoc Doy, an authority on the Veitch Nursery, re-published a facsimile of this seminal work to mark its centenary.
 Doy went to great lengths to ensure the authenticity of the book.
 He meticulously sourced a thick, slightly yellowy paper to mirror the Victorian original and even had a special brass stamping plate made to replicate the cover embossing.

 Hortus Veitchii is an essential reference for plants introduced during the Victorian era, listing many which are still available from nurseries today and therefore helping gardeners to accurately replicate historic gardens within that period.
 This is also important for those wishing to preserve rare plants introduced to Britain at that time, as well as being a fascinating historical account of Victorian plant collecting.